Myrddin Wyllt

 Myrddin Wyllt ([ˈmərðɪn ˈwɨɬt]—"Myrddin the Wild", Merdhyn Gwyls, Marzhin Gouez) is a figure in medieval Welsh legend.
 In Middle Welsh poetry he is accounted a chief bard, the speaker of several poems in The Black Book of Carmarthen and The Red Book of Hergest.
 He is called Wyllt—"the Wild"—by Elis Gruffydd, and elsewhere Myrddin Emrys ("Ambrosius"), Merlinus Caledonensis ("of Caledonia") or Merlin Sylvestris ("of the woods").

-Myrddin Wylt was born in 540 CE.